 A second widowed-to-widowed grief support group now operates in Sun City West.
 These support groups are organized through our page at Meetup.com.
 Over the years our Meetup group has grown to more than 600 widows and widowers.
 More details on these support groups are available on the Grief Support Groups page of this website.

 Documenting the creation of the Tempe group was Jim’s next project.
 From deciding on a location to running a group meeting and dealing with attendees having the wrong intentions for attending, Jim compiled his experience into a Starter Kit.
 The Kit includes a Facilitator’s Guide, Frequently Asked Questions, worksheets, marketing materials, sample meeting agenda, and more.
 The Starter Kit is offered free and has been downloaded by over 1,000 people from all over the world wanting to start their own local Widowed-to-Widowed Grief Support Group.

 Jim’s latest initiative is the Widowed Community Financial Blog.
 Years of working with and advising widows, widowers, and surviving partners has provided a wealth of experience and knowledge in this complicated financial arena.
 The blog will regularly provide stories and experiences around the financial aspects of losing a spouse or partner and the transition to managing these financial affairs.

-To learn about Jim’s professional background and services as a fee-only financial advisor, visit HERE.
+Learn more about Jim’s professional background and services as a fee-only financial advisor.